Staff Fellows Program

 - Time allocated to project planning and implementation activities with support from administrators and alumni fellows.

-There is no stipend for this experience, and the applicant’s supervisor will be asked to make a recommendation for participation and to allow release time to participate.
-This program is primarily for professional development.
+- Applicants supervisors are asked to make a recommendation for participation and to allow time to participate.
+This program is primarily for professional development, with a focus on leadership.
 There is no expectation that Staff Fellows will be given preference in job searches at KU.
 The University of Kansas is committed to professional development and as a result, there is no cost for participation in this program.
+Additionally, there is no stipend to participate.

 - Regular Unclassified Professional Staff (UPS) and University Support Staff (USS) with two continuous years of full-time employment at KU.

-- The ability to commit to a three-hour time block, twice per month for each session and time outside of the sessions to work on the project.
+- The ability to commit to a three-hour time block, twice per month for each session along with time outside of the sessions for project work.

 - Enthusiasm for the larger mission of KU and desire to engage in that mission.